-If the local authority objects, your renewal will go before the Washington State Liquor Control Board (WSLCB) Licensing and Regulation Division Director, who will decide whether to renew your license or not.
+If the local authority objects, your renewal will go before the Washington State Liquor and Cannabis Board (WSLCB) Licensing and Regulation Division Director, who will decide whether to renew your license or not.
 If the local authority does not object to your renewal, your renewal will proceed.

 What can I do if the local authority objects to my license renewal?

 The WSLCB will send you a copy of the local authority’s objection.
 You may contact the local authority to discuss their objection and ask if they will withdraw it.